vladkinoman/just-my-notes/books/best-comics-to-read.md

 > Actually, people write that they're not worth reading: "None of them are very good.
 He’s just a tool to get even more money, without putting forth any original ideas.
 Same thing with all of the other spider-verse characters and spin-offs in the last 10 years.
 Remember, this IS from the same people who went through with OMD." - this was written about Morales.
 I guess same can be applied to Spider-Gwen.

+Best Suicide Squad books: **Suicide Squad** (1987) by John Ostrander and Kim Yale, the current *Suicide Squad* run by Tom Taylor, Secret Six by Gail Simone (for the the Deadshot), the Deadshot: Beginnings miniseries by John Ostrander and Kim Yale (read after Suicide Squad (1987) #18).

+> Plus, [people say](https://www.reddit.com/r/DCcomics/comments/grt0wb/current_runs/) that Suicide Squad (2019) by Tom Taylor is one of the best DC runs at the moment.

 Best Swamp Thing books: **Saga of the Swamp Thing** by Alan Moore, *New 52 Swamp Thing* by *Scott Snyder*.

 Best Wonder Woman books: *Wonder Woman by George Perez Omnibus Vol. 1*, *Wonder Woman By George Perez Omnibus Vol. 2*, *Wonder Woman by George Perez Omnibus Vol. 3*, *Wonder Woman By Greg Rucka Vol. 1* (Rucka's first run), *Wonder Woman by Greg Rucka, Vol. 2* (Rucka's first run), *Wonder Woman Vol. 1: The Lies (Rebirth)* (Rucka is back, it's his second run, and it's good starting point).